 Additionally, proteins and DNA in the epidermis and dermis are broken down by prolonged periods of stress and this in turn can cause acne, rosacea, psoriasis, eczema and hives.

 Feeling bad about the way we look makes us less social and more isolated.
 This aloneness diminishes the production of Oxytocin, the bonding hormone.

 It is unrealistic to imagine we can ever live a stress free life but we can commit to developing coping skills that maintain balance, even at the worst of life’s moments.

 Getting outdoors and in touch with nature.
 Hiking, gardening, sitting on a park bench all reconnect us with our natural surroundings.

-Breathing deeply.
+Breathing deeply and meditating.
 Not just when we are really stressed but at regular times throughout the day.

 Disconnecting from social media for a day or if that sounds unimaginable, half a day!